ketan0095/my-AI-portfolio/README.md

 # my-AI-portfolio
-# todo: need to update
+# todo: need to update with proper flow